Suzuki Fronte: Fronte sixth generation (CB71/72)

-CN11S
+Fronte seventh generation (CN11S)

 In September 1988, the new CN11S Fronte debuted.
 The previous generation was not as roomy as the competition due to its comparably short wheelbase, but the new version addressed this issue by having it stretched out by 160 mm to 2335 mm.
 A sleeker looking body, with rear side windows that wrapped around the edge of the roof, also helped sales.
 Apart from the very cheapest variants, the Fronte got front disc brakes and 12 inch radial tyres.
 The Fronte also received the 547 cc 12-valve SOHC F5B engine from the Suzuki Cervo, developing 40 PS at a lively 7500 rpm.
 There was no three-door version this time, but a 4WD variant (CP11) was available.

 And then, only six months later, Suzuki's longest running nameplate was laid to rest.
 When Japanese tax laws for vehicles in the kei class were changed in April 1989, kei commercial vehicles were no longer quite as favored as before.
 But, since the Alto had long had a much larger market share than the Fronte, it was decided to drop the Fronte name and focus marketing efforts on the Alto, which now became available as a five-door and three-door sedan as well as a three-door van.
 With the 796 cc engine, the CN11S Fronte was built in China as the Anchi 6330.
 The CN11 was never exported to Europe, as they received the Cervo Mode (labelled as an Alto) instead.
 However, South Korea's Daewoo built the car under license as the Tico, and this model saw a great deal of sales particularly in Eastern Europe.